How Long Should You Be in a Hot Tub? (Time & Temp Guide)

 The general recommendation is to limit a hot tub soak at 104 degrees Fahrenheit to 15 minutes.
 However, even that long may be too long if not enough water has been consumed or if alcohol is being consumed.

 I would recommend that at 104 degrees, you stay for no longer than 15 minutes.
-If you are pregnant, you also want to keep the time a lot shorter than fifteen minutes.
+If you are pregnant, you also want to keep the time a lot shorter than fifteen minutes and check with your doctor first.

 But many people just get out or sit on the perimeter for a bit and then get back in a short while later.